OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 #### The medium-performance group

-The medium-performance group has improved against lead time and deployment frequency, matching last year's high-performance group for these metrics.
-They have also reduced their mean time to resolve and kept the same change failure rates.
+The medium-performance group improved against lead time and deployment frequency, matching 2021's high-performance group for these metrics.
+They also reduced their mean time to resolve and kept the same change failure rates.

 | Performance level | Lead time             | Deployment frequency  | Change failure rate | Mean time to resolve |
 |-------------------|-----------------------|-----------------------|---------------------|----------------------|